gurvanhenry/breizhicoop/README.md

 #### mattermost / nextcloud
 - `docker-compose up -d`

+#### elefan
+- `docker-compose build`
+- `docker-compose up -d`
+- `docker-compose exec --user www-data gestion-compte composer install`
+- `docker-compose exec gestion-compte php bin/console doctrine:schema:create`
+- add "127.0.0.1 breizhicoop-membres.gurvanhenry.com" to your /etc/hosts
+- visit "http://breizhicoop-membres.gurvanhenry.com/user/install_admin" to create the super admin user
+- login on "http://breizhicoop-membres.gurvanhenry.com" with (admin:password)
+- if needed: `docker-compose exec gestion-compte bash`

 ## remarks
-This is just a sand and not ready to use in prod.
-(For instance, there are 2 nginx containers...)
+This is just a sandbox not ready to use in prod.
+(For instance, there are 2 nginx and 2 mariadb containers...)